-It make me sad to know that some information are lost when fan sites close down or when media companies archive or suspend certain information on their internet sites.
+It makes me sad to know that some information are lost when fan sites close down or when media companies’ archives suspend certain information on their internet sites.

 While I have been looking at all the old interviews, I found many of the original source data gone. 😦